spikegrobstein/toque/readme.md

     require 'toque/capistrano'

-At this point, `cap` will have a couple of additional tasks available to it.
-Run the `toque:init:cookbooks` task to install the `toque` cookbook and recipes into your project.
-These should be added to your repository.
+Toque comes with several built-in recipes.
+They are all in the `toque` cookbook and can be registered with toque with the following code:

+    cookbook :default

+Additional cookbook paths can be registered with the `cookbook` function and passing the full path to the cookbook.
 For example:

-    $ cap toque:init:cookbooks
-    Installing default cookbooks...
-    $ git add cookbooks
-    $ git commit
+    # example custom cookbook:
+    cookbook 'cookbooks/myapp'

 Out of the box, Toque provides support for configuring deploy users, resque workers and logrotate for your application.
 It bases the settings on capistrano variables.